 Scrapple is a delicious loaf of goodness, created by the Pennsylvania Dutch, and is a popular breakfast staple in the Philadelphia, PA area, as well as in surrounding counties.
 To know scrapple is to love it.
 It's a perfectly seasoned breakfast "meat", that- if browned perfectly (and patiently) in a non-stick skillet (or fried, as many local greasy spoons are apt to do), is a great accompaniment to your morning eggs, or the perfect star of your weekend breakfast sandwich.

-That being said, not all scrapple is created equal.
 I am very partial to Habbersett, as they have perfected the balance of flavors needed for a great scrapple.
 Some Scrapple is very bland, and texturally unsatisfying.
 Do yourself a favor and get the good stuff.
-If you’re in Philly, there are also a lot of great places to get freshly made scrapple, such as Reading Terminal Market or Rieker’s Prime Meats.

-For this version, we’ll be using Scrapple in place of the beef.
+For my version, we'll be using Scrapple in place of the beef.

 - Butter - salted or unsalted, pick your poison.
 I roll with unsalted.